Postgraduate

 3. Critical Thinking will involve theoretical analysis of a conceptual framework.

-4. Research Led Courses will redefine the micro-domain to emerging understanding in the existing domain or emerging knowledge domains.
+4. Research-led Courses will redefine the micro-domain to emerging understanding in the existing domain or emerging knowledge domains.

 • Seminar.